MPRE Test Day Policies

 - reproducing, paraphrasing, summarizing, or describing to any other person any test content from memory

 - forwarding, re-posting, hosting, or otherwise advancing, on the Internet or via other means, the distribution of exam content that others have disclosed

-Unauthorized disclosure of exam content or engaging in prohibited conduct before, during, or after the examination could result in some or all of the following penalties:
+Engaging in prohibited conduct before, during, or after the examination could result in some or all of the following penalties:

 - civil liability